silverwind/droppy/README.md

 $ [sudo] npm install -g droppy
 $ droppy start
 ```
-droppy's home folder will be created in `~/.droppy` unless the `--home` option is provided.
+droppy's home folder will be created in `~/.droppy` unless the `--home` switch is provided.

-Once initialized, the server will by default listen on [http://localhost:8989/](http://localhost:8989/).
+By default the server listens on [http://localhost:8989/](http://localhost:8989/).
 On first startup, a prompt for username and password for the first account will appear.

 ### Configuration
 Run `droppy config` to edit `config/config.json`, which is created with these defaults: